 Interviews and Verification Process:

-As applicants approach the top of the waiting list, they will be contacted by first class mail to schedule an interview to complete their applicant file.
+As applicants approach the top of the waiting list, they will be contacted by telephone, email and/or first class mail to schedule an interview to complete their applicant file.
 Applicants who fail to attend their scheduled interview or fail to reply to the letter will have their applications withdrawn, subject to reasonable accommodations for people with disabilities.

 The following items (MUST) be verified to determine qualification for admission to the HA's housing: